Security Headers

 Section titled “Issue: Embedded Content Not Loading”Symptom: iframes, embedded videos failing

-Solution: Update CSP frame-src:
+Solution: Update CSP frame-src via your reverse proxy.

 Section titled “Issue: WebSocket Connections Failing”Symptom: Realtime features not working